mozilla/chromeless/packages/jetpack-core/docs/widget.md

 The widget bar can be shown and hidden via the Control+Shift+U keyboard shortcut (or Cmd+Shift+U if on Mac).

-## Extended UI

-Currently only the small widget view in the bar is supported.
-Subsequent releases will allow authors to specify a larger panel for displaying rich content.
-You may hook up extended UI via the supported events; however, keep in mind that access to the browser's XUL window DOM, directly or through events, may break in the very near future, likely in the 0.7pre release.

 ## Permanent vs. Transient Widgets

 In subsequent releases there may be support for ideas such as "active"